 My good man, don't be ignorant of yourself; don't fall into the common error.
 For many are in such a hurry to pry into other people's business that they never turn to examining themselves.
 Don't refuse to face this duty then; make more serious effort to pay attention to yourself, and don't neglect public affairs if you have the ability to improve them.
 If they go well, not only the citizens, but your friends and you yourself will benefit at least as much as they will.118

 Many who are ambitious are better off held back from public life, but in this case Socrates felt the need to urge his friend into government.

-Xenophon also explains how Socrates would discourage pretense to knowledge or ability among his friends by showing what happens to impostures.
+Xenophon also explained how Socrates would discourage pretense to knowledge or ability among his friends by showing what happens to impostors.
 First they must try to gain the appearance of a musician or general or whatever, which is expensive, burdensome, unprofitable, and disgraceful.
 If the person is exposed he becomes ridiculous, and if he succeeds in gaining a position such as piloting a ship or commanding an army, the results can be disastrous, bringing ruin and disgrace.
 Therefore even a reputation for virtue which goes beyond one's abilities can disappoint expectations.119 Thus by self-knowledge and true humility a person could avoid many problems.

 Xenophon shows Socrates making a connection between wisdom and knowledge.
 A man is only wise in what he knows.
 Since it is impossible for a man to know everything, there can be no all-wise man.120 This enables us to understand Socrates' humility in not claiming to be wise.